Victor P. Hamilton

-Victor P. Hamilton (born 26 September 1941) (PhD, Brandeis University) is a Canadian / American theologian.
+Victor P. Hamilton (born 26 September 1941) is a Canadian / American Old Testament scholar.
 He was Professor of Old Testament and Theology at Asbury University from 1971 until 2007.
-His retains the role of professor emeritus of Old Testament at Asbury University.
+He retains the role of professor emeritus of Old Testament at Asbury University.

 He has a BA from Houghton College, New York, 1963 a BD and ThM from Asbury Theological Seminary, Wilmore, Kentucky, 1966 and 1967 and an MA and PhD in Mediterranean Studies from Brandeis University in Waltham, Massachusetts, 1969 and 1971.

 He is author of major commentaries on Genesis and Exodus; also authoring the respected Handbook on the Historical Books.